MinaPhan2815/cipher-icon/README.md

 - **Firebase Realtime Database**: Firebase Realtime Database is utilized to store conversion history data, enabling seamless synchronization across devices in real-time.

 ### Customize Icon Mapping
-The application utilizes an icon map that associates each character with a corresponding emoji icon.
-This mapping allows for seamless encoding of text inputs into emoji icons and vice versa.
+The application utilizes an icon map that associates each character with a corresponding icon.
+This mapping allows for seamless encoding of text inputs into icons and vice versa.
 Below is an example snippet of the icon map used in the application

 ```javascript
 const iconMap = {